leebut/context-matters/README.md

 # Overview

 This project is for practising context and context provider, and React router.
 The animalDetails component receives the animal ID param from the URL.

+## json-server

+Please execure the command, `npm run server``, to have the animals data served.

-## Issues
+## Issues to look into

-The header component is re-rendered every time an animal is selected from the AnimalList component.
+The TopNav component is re-rendered every time an animal is selected from the AnimalList component.